repobee/repobee/README.md

     open-issues         Open issues in student repos.
     close-issues        Close issues in student repos.
     list-issues         List issues in student repos.
-    assign-peer-reviews
-                        Randomly assign students to peer review each others' repos.
+    assign-reviews      Randomly assign students to peer review each others' repos.
-    purge-peer-review-teams
-                        Remove all review teams associated with the specified students and master repos.
+    purge-review-teams  Remove all review teams associated with the specified students and master repos.
-    check-peer-review-progress
-                        Fetch all peer review teams for the specified student repos, and check which assigned reviews have been done (i.e. which issues have been opened).
+    check-reviews       Fetch all peer review teams for the specified student repos, and check which assigned reviews have been done (i.e. which issues have been opened).
     verify-settings     Verify your settings, such as the base url and the